Cade Cunningham: First All-Star, All-NBA and playoff appearance (2024–25)

-2025–26
+Best Eastern Conference record and All-NBA First Team selection (2025–26)

 On November 1, 2025, Cunningham tied a career-high with 18 assists, along with 21 points, six rebounds, and three steals, in a 122–110 win over the Dallas Mavericks.
-On November 10, Cunningham recorded his 12th career triple-double with a career-high 46 points, 12 rebounds, and 11 assists, along with five steals and two blocks, in a 137–135 overtime victory over the Washington Wizards, becoming the first player in NBA history to total 45+ points, 10+ rebounds, 10+ assists, and 5+ steals in a single game.
+On November 10, he recorded his 12th career triple-double with a career-high 46 points, 12 rebounds, and 11 assists, along with five steals and two blocks, in a 137–135 overtime victory over the Washington Wizards, becoming the first player in NBA history to total 45+ points, 10+ rebounds, 10+ assists, and 5+ steals in a single game.
 In this game, he would surpass Kobe Bryant for most field goals missed in a single game, with 31 misses.
+For his play in October and November, he was named Eastern Conference Player of the Month for the first time in his career after leading the Pistons to a 16–4 record, the best in the Eastern Conference.